 As the County's park system has evolved and expanded, so to has its parkland classification hierarchy.
 The 1986 County-wide Master Plan established a classification system that was comprised of community, regional, neighborhood/school and special purpose parks.
 The 1996 Master Plan and 2000 CIP modified this hierarchy to better reflect the needs of the general citizenry and the realities of park development in Gwinnett County.
-The 2004 Comprehensive Parks and Recreation Master Plan modified the hierarchy to reflect the desire for trails, connectivity, and the reality of parcel size acquisition.

 Many aspects of the classification system have remained generally consistent over the years, including: